 These benefits mean that herxing will be less and treatment will be faster!

 Your massage therapist should be trained in medical massage by an accredited massage school, and he/she should be licensed by your state.
 Every massage therapist is unique; you need to find one with whom you "click" with the right balance of caring, room ambiance, and, most importantly, massage technique.

 Massage technique can be difficult to judge by new patients.
-Therefore, Dr. Richey highly recommends that you schedule a massage with her medical massage therapist so that you will know what an excellent massage is like.
-Her name is Tina Francis, LMT at513-314-4686 and at 453 W. Main Street in Mount Orab, Ohio 45154.
-If you travel more than hour, then you may want to schedule your massage after your appointment with Dr. Richey.
+Therefore, Dr. Bazylewicz highly recommends that you schedule a massage with her medical massage therapist so that you will know what an excellent massage is like.
+His name is Drin Mehmedi, LMT at 203-768-5122 and at 35 Cold Spring Road, Building 100, Suite 124, Rocky Hill, CT.
+He welcomes new patients!

 Massage pricing varies significantly depending mostly on location.
 They seem to be higher in major cities and in free-standing facilities.
-Keep in mind that massage cost usually not indicative of quality.
+Keep in mind that massage cost is not necessarily indicative of quality.

 Of course, you want to feel better during and after your massage.
 However, sometimes something can hurt during the session as sore spots are found; if so, just let your therapist know so that adjustments can be made at that time.
 Sometimes, you may be more sore or more brain-foggy after your appointment as toxins are released.
 If the latter occurs to you, just let your massage therapist know so he/she can work a little lighter next time.
 Sometimes it is best to start off with lymphatic massage for gentle lymphatic drainage.

 Drink plenty of water before and after your massage therapy sessions for at least 24 hours to clear released toxins from your tissues.
 Also, use your lymphatic drainage product that Dr. Bazylewicz recommended for you before and after your treatment for even better results.